-Are you ready to learn how to sew a kimono robe for beginners?
+Are you ready to learn how to sew a DIY kimono robe?
 WITHOUT A PATTERN?

 Whether it’s Valentine’s Day, your birthday, or just a random Tuesday, this sewing project is the perfect way to treat yourself.